Cognitive Behavioural Therapy (CBT)

 EMDR is a therapy which can help people who are experiencing psychological symptoms as a result of traumas such as road traffic accidents, sexual abuse, and physical attacks.
-I prefer to treat trauma using EMDR rather than CBT because it is less invasive and can be easier on the person suffering: it does not require repeated in-depth discussion of the event.
-A course of EMDR involves an assessment during the first session, followed by a series of sessions (usually 2-4) focused on helping you to regulate your emotions and manage distress.
+Compared to CBT, EMDR can be less invasive and can be easier on the person suffering as it does not require repeated in-depth discussion of the event.
+A course of EMDR involves an assessment, followed by sessions (usually 2-4) to help you to regulate your emotions and manage distress.
 The second phase of EMDR treatment (around 4-12 sessions) involves ‘reprocessing’ of the trauma.
 These sessions are typically longer to ensure that the process is concluded each time.

-Like CBT, EMDR’s effectiveness is supported by extensive scientific study and, as such, the government recommends it for the treatment of trauma (NICE Guideline – PTSD: see point 1.9.2 in particular).
+Like CBT, EMDR’s effectiveness is supported by extensive scientific study and is highly recommended as a treatment for trauma.
+(NICE Guideline – PTSD: see point 1.6.18 in particular).

-During our first and subsequent sessions we will discuss the therapeutic approach that is best for you.
-If, at any point, you feel that an approach may not be the right approach for you, we can discuss other forms of therapy which may be more suitable; if possible I will recommend other practitioners in the appropriate field.
+During our first and subsequent sessions we will work together to think about the best approach for you.
+Treatment is tailored to you so that you feel in control of the therapy.
+If, at any point, you feel that an approach may not be the right approach for you, we can discuss other forms of therapy which may be more suitable.
+If I am not able to offer this, I will recommend other practitioners in the appropriate field.

 Please do contact me should you wish to know more about either of these treatments.
 For more information on Acceptance and Commitment Therapy, see my blog post: https://www.drbenjmead.co.uk/2015/06/